Find out what to do if you’re finding it hard to repay a benefit debt.

 To make a repayment, contact the DWP Debt Management contact centre:

-If you’re in Northern Ireland, you’ll need to contact the Department for Communities Debt Management ServiceOpens in a new window
+If you live in Northern Ireland, contact the Department for Communities Debt Management ServiceOpens in a new window

 If you have other debts